Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation: Reddit Case Study in Community Moderation at Scale

 \paragraph{Adaptive Structure} Reddit's structure evolves with scale and external pressure.
 In 2015, subreddits controlling much of Reddit's front page shut down (``AMAgeddon'') to protest inadequate mod tooling, prompting the company to invest in logs, modmail, and automated filters~\cite{Verge_2015}.
 In 2023 more than 7\,000 subreddits went private to oppose new API fees, again demonstrating the collective leverage of volunteer governance~\cite{Peters_Porter_2023}.
 Despite these confrontations, the core design -- local autonomy constrained by platform-level minima -- has remained intact and resilient.

 \paragraph{Scale causes Friction} Quantitative work finds a positive correlation between subreddit size and the likelihood of (i) entry gates (minimum account age/karma)~\cite{Fiesler_Jiang_McCann_Frye_Brubaker_2018}, (ii) pre-publication queues~\cite{Fiesler_Jiang_McCann_Frye_Brubaker_2018,bhattacharya2024unveilingscalinglawsregulatory}, and (iii) ex post identity checks~\cite{10.1145/3686920}.
+For example, nearly all large subreddits quietly enforce minimum karma or account-age requirements: smaller communities may require 50 karma, whereas top-tier subreddits often demand well over 1,000 karma points~\cite{10.1145/3375197}.
+In some high-visibility subreddits, moderators verify a user’s real identity privately for credibility (e.g.\ the \texttt{/r/IAmA} forum requires proof of identity for hosts) while allowing the user to remain publicly under a pseudonym.
 In other words, moderators intuitively impose \emph{proportional friction}: low-reach users post freely; higher-reach content encounters verification or review.
 Reddit thus supplies real-world evidence that tiered anonymity is operationally feasible and socially accepted when the costs of influence are borne chiefly by those who wield it.